taburetkin/marionette.yat/README.md

 # marionette.yat

-Marionette Yet Another Toolkit the goal is
+The goal of Marionette Yet Another Toolkit is
 * allow to make things via mixins.
 * extend default functionality with some useful things